fietsknecht/minipos/README.md

 <b>Digital receipt</b>

 Latest version can do digital receipt to customer.
 Well, all the program does is send the receipt plus phone number to my home server.
-A script on the server converts the receipt to pdf, gives it an unique name and sends the customer an sms with a dowload link.
+A script on the server converts the receipt to pdf, gives it a unique name and sends the customer an sms with a dowload link.
 Looks professional but is just homebrew.

 <b>Compiling</b>